life-at-the-frontier/detect-uk-frontiers/README.md

 In the Dean et al. paper, a statistically significant frontier is a border with no spatial autocorrelation (as determined by $W$) and where the 95% credible interval for.$\phi$ does not overlap with zero.
 However, not all significant frontiers are substantial.

-## Sweden

-For the Swedish areal unit, data by DeSo is used.
-We use population data on the number of foreign-born individuals residing in a DeSo in 2020 (available [here](https://www.scb.se/vara-tjanster/oppna-data/oppna-geodata/deso--demografiska-statistikomraden/)).
-An urban area is defined by Tartorter (2018 boundary definition).

-In total, Sweden has 15,914 borders with 9,851 statistically significant frontiers.

-## Norway

-Population numbers are aggregated by Basic Statistical Units (Grunkretts).
-Population data on native and foreign-born residents (inclusive of children of migrants) comes from 2018.

-In total, Norway has 16,661 borders with 6,178 statistically significant frontiers.

 ## Computed variables

 There are two types of outputs for the Dean et al algorithm: